SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 - Every response from the API should have a **specific status code** and **well-described information** about the error

-- Displaying an error notification
+- Displaying an error notification is a less intrusive alternative to redirecting
+  * can be used for less major errors, such as an invalid index in an input field

 [/slide]